TOPIC 8: EVALUATING THE MANUSCRIPT

 Instructions:

-1. Take a few minutes to recall your article that you wrote from the title to the references.
+1. Take a few minutes to recall your manuscript that you wrote from the title to the references.

 2. Reflect on each section of your article—Abstract, Introduction, Methods, Results, Discussion, Conclusion, and References.